Cray-HPE/docs-csm/operations/kubernetes/Backups_for_Etcd_Clusters_Running_in_Kubernetes.md

-# Backups for etcd-operator Clusters
+# Backups for Etcd Clusters Running in Kubernetes

 Backups are periodically created for etcd clusters.
 These backups are stored in the Ceph Rados Gateway \(S3\).
 Not all services are backed up automatically.
 Services that are not backed up automatically will need to be manually rediscovered if the cluster is unhealthy.